nuenen313/plotting-calculator/README.md

-# C# Windows Forms plotting calculator
+# C# Windows Forms graphing calculator

 ## Main Window
 Simple Windows Forms calculator with basic functionality (addition, subtraction, multiplication, division), as well as the option to calculate values of trigonometric functions, plotting them in a separate window, and a quadratic equation solver (which returns only real roots of the function).
 Comma is the decimal separator.